 As a result, companies have focused more on cost savings, purchasing lower-quality gloves.
 ANSI/ISEA 138 is changing that.
 The new standard will ultimately make it easier to find the right gloves, for the right task, with the right level of protection.

 What exactly does the standard say?

 According to MCR Safety, “the standard establishes the minimum performance, classification and labelling requirements for hand protection products designed to protect the knuckles and fingers from impact forces while performing occupational tasks.”
 The new impact standard:

 - Defines an agreed-upon testing method for impact protection.

 - Specifies a pictogram mark for each level.

 - Requires that products be tested in a laboratory with a certificate of accreditation (ISO/IEC 17025:2017).

-A level three classification means a glove offers the most protection, while a level one classification means a glove offers the least.
+According to MCR Safety, a level three classification means a glove offers the most protection, while a level one classification means a glove offers the least.
 During testing, a 2.5 kg mass is dropped onto each glove, focusing on the knuckles and fingers separately.
 Witness this testing in this video from MCR Safety: